 We incorporate age structure in a classical model of continuous opinion formation, studying both a stochastic differential equation (SDE) model and the corresponding mean-field partial differential equation (PDE).
 We prove the existence of stationary states of the PDE model, but also see non-uniqueness of stationary states and periodic behaviour, an example of which is shown on the left.

-We study opinion dynamics on an evolving social network, in which the network evolves through a system of ordinary differential equations for the edge weights.
-We consider a network that responds to the strength of individuals' interactions, as well as a network dynamics driven by a control (with an example shown in the video on the right).
+This model introduces an adaptive network, capturing the changing relationships between individuals over time.
+We consider a network that responds to the strength of individuals' interactions, as well as network dynamics driven by a control (with an example shown in the video on the right).
 We focus on the impact of edge dynamics on the opinion formation process: when does the dynamic network encourage consensus and when does it reinforce polarisation?

 Steering opinion dynamics through control of social networks A Nugent, S Gomes, MT Wolfram, 2024, Chaos 1 July 2024; 34 (7): 073109